-There is a growing tech space parallel to the one Vault Platform plays in, that empowers employees by facilitating activism and initiatives that raise their voice publicly.
+There is a growing tech space parallel to the one Vault Platform plays, that empowers employees by facilitating activism and initiatives that raise their voices publicly.
 These closed networks allow employees to mobilize and share information with the aim of taking their grievances or concerns public.

 In this article on The Verge, Lioness Strategies is revealed as part of a new wave of PR that’s focused on helping employees get the word out about their stories.
 Workers can submit claims to Lioness using an encrypted email address.
 After the firm vets the stories, it matches workers with media reporters, using an unofficial network of journalists at national publications.
 These reporters would then take the story public.